wf4ever/ro-manager/Minim/minim-revised.md

 ## minim:Checklist

-The goal of our approach is to determine suitability for some user selected purpose, so there may be several checklists defined, each associated with evaluating suitability of some data for different purposes.
-A Checklist may be associated directly with a target resource as the subject of a `minim:hasChecklist` statement, or may be associated indirectly via a URI template that is the object of an associated `minim:forTargetTemplate` statement.
-The latter form is is more flexible as it allows a given checklist to be more easily used with multiple resources.
+The goal of our approach is to determine suitability for some user selected purpose, so there may be several checklists defined, each associated with evaluating suitability of some data for a different purpose.

-A minim:Checklist provides information that can be used to select a minim:Model and a Research Object, or a resource within a resource object, to be evaluated to determine its suitability for some purpose.
-This example indicates a minim:Model that might be used for evaluating whether or not a workflow contains a runnable workflow:
+The role of a `minim:Checklist` resource is associate a target resource with a `minim:Model` that describes requirements for the resource to be suitable for an indicated purpose.
+A `minim:Model` may be associated directly with a target resource that is the subject of a `minim:hasChecklist` statement, or may be associated indirectly via a URI template that is the object of an associated `minim:forTargetTemplate` statement.
+The latter form is is more flexible as it allows a given `minim:Modfel` to be more easily used with multiple resources.
+This example indicates a `minim:Model` that might be used for evaluating whether or not a workflow contains a runnable workflow:

     :runnable_workflow a minim:Checklist ;
       minim:forTargetTemplate "{+targetro}" ;